Exam Information for Faculty

 Examination Notification and Administration

 The Registrar's Office must be notified of all exams given during a semester to ensure compliance with testing accommodations for certain students under the Americans with Disabilities Act.
-Faculty members who plan to give mid-term exams, quizzes, and practice tests during the semester should utilize the Intra-Semester Exam Survey issued to faculty at the beginning of every semester to give proper notification to the Registrar's Office.
+Faculty members who plan to give mid-term exams, quizzes, and practice tests during the semester should utilize the Midterm & Quiz Survey issued to faculty at the beginning of every semester to give proper notification to the Registrar's Office.
 Likewise, the Final Exam Survey will be distributed later in the semester to gather relevant information regarding your final exam.
 It is important that you complete the form in its entirety to ensure a successful examination administration.

 Final examinations are administered by the Office of the Registrar with the assistance of Law School Staff.
 Other types of exams, such as mid-terms, class quizzes, and practice exams should be administered by staff members, teaching assistants, or by faculty members.
 Students receiving accommodations will have their exam, quiz, practice exam, test, etc. administered by the Registrar's Office.